 Local Rule 1015.
 RELATED CASES; CONSOLIDATION OR JOINT ADMINISTRATION

 (a) Notice of related cases.
-Counsel or a debtor who is aware that a case on file, or about to be filed, is related to another case that is pending or that was pending within the preceding two (2) years, must file a notice of related cases, setting forth the title, number and filing date of each related case, together with a brief statement of the relationship.
+An attorney or a debtor who is aware that a case on file, or about to be filed, is related to another case that is pending or that was pending within the preceding two (2) years, must file a notice of related cases, setting forth the title, case number and filing date of each related case, together with a brief statement of the relationship.

 (d) Assignment to judges.
 Unless the court directs otherwise, related cases filed at the same time will be assigned to the same judge.
 Whenever the clerk is apprised of related cases, after consulting with the assigned judge and the proposed judge, the clerk will reassign the second case to the judge to whom the first case was assigned, unless the court orders otherwise.